 Sadayoshi-dō (御廟貞能堂), Mausoleum for Taira Sadayoshi

-Saihōji’s Buddha was also known as someone who can fulfill your once-in-a-lifetime wish.
+Saihoji’s Buddha was also known as someone who could fulfil your once-in-a-lifetime wish.
 Some pilgrims would even indulge themselves with the smoke from the incense burner in the photo, as it was believed that you could receive Buddha’s blessing by doing so.

 In fact, there are stories of pilgrims’ diseases being recovered instantly as the smoke reached their affected body parts!

 You can also get the Goen-musubi (ご縁結び) ema plaque here if you have relationship-related prayers.
 These plaques are quite cute.
-Instead of the usual pentagon-shaped plaque, it has a round shape, decorated with floral images.
+Instead of the usual pentagon-shaped plaque, it is round, decorated with floral images.

 The Goen-musubi ema rack is located at the back of Sadayoshi-dō.